Wednesday, February 21, 2007

 *1964 - The Warren Commission releases its report, concluding that Lee Harvey Oswald, acting alone, assassinated President John F. Kennedy.

-Bonus: The Internet______________________________________________________________________________________
+Bonus: The Internet

 1998 - Google is first established.